Notable People

 Shaina Taub matters because she showed that a movement musical can still feel dangerous, specific, and theatrically alive.

-That is a real artistic contribution.
+That is an artistic contribution.

 Taub turned suffrage into a live wire, and in the process made herself one of the most interesting theater makers of her generation.